 For our recipe, we only need your run-of-the-mill store bought brand, so don’t break the bank or waste the really good stuff on this recipe, yours will be delicious after we get done with it.

-This recipe uses pantry staples for main ingredients, so chances are you have them on hand already.
+This recipe uses a handful of ingredients that are pantry staples, so chances are you have them on hand already.

-- Fresh Garlic Clove– use more or less based on preference.
+- Fresh Garlic Clove – Use more or less based on preference.
 I highly encourage you to use fresh and not the bottled minced garlic, which is generally sweeter.
+Fresh garlic gives the most pungent garlic flavor.

-- Coarse Kosher salt- if using a fine sea salt, cut volume in half
+- Coarse Kosher salt – I always prefer using coarse salt, but if you’re using a fine sea salt, be sure to cut the volume in half.

-- Extra virgin olive oil– use the good stuff here, there is a difference in quality for salad dressings.
+- Extra virgin olive oil – Here is where you want to use the good stuff.
+There is a difference in quality for salad dressings.

 Shake your dressing together to emulsify all the ingredients.
 Alternatively you can whisk together in small bowl or give it a whirl in a food processor.
 This works best if you don’t like have little chunks of garlic (or onion if you use it) in your homemade vinaigrette.
 It is normal for them to separate after sitting for a period of time.